 Fernanda started as an assistant sound tech at a small theatre.
 There she started mixing monitors and FOH.
 The pay was low, but what Fernanda gained in experience and confidence made up for it.
 She eventually started working outside shows with Sigmatec and then was referred by her first audio instructor, Mr. Pedruzzi to be a trainee at Loudness.

-Fernanda has faced obstacles and some of them are cultural, as her job in Brazil is viewed as man’s work.
-Some of artists automatically won’t work with her as they do not believe a woman is capable of doing the job.
+Fernanda has faced obstacles, and some of them are cultural, as her job in Brazil is viewed as man’s work.
+Some of the artists automatically won’t work with her as they do not believe a woman is capable of doing the job.
 In the beginning, she thought this would change by showing she was capable of doing the job.
 She has come to realize it is going to take much more time and societal norms must change.
 She is proud that she is a part of making the change happen.

 Fernanda offers this advice to young women entering the field –

 Don’t be afraid and don’t be mad if everybody is watching you and testing you all the time.
-Do your job the best you can and don’t be afraid to make mistakes and ask questions.
+Do your job the best you can and don’t be scared to make mistakes and ask questions.
 Do the best you can and do not give up!

 Must have Skills:

 I believe a musical talent helps a lot when dealing with musicians, I’ve been in their position before, and I know how it feels.
 It makes it a lot easier to communicate with the artists.
 Listen to all kinds of music.